zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 Don't forget to change macros {$KUBE.API.URL} and {$KUBE.API.TOKEN}.
 Also, see the Macros section for a list of macros used to set trigger values.

-*NOTE.* Some metrics may not be collected depending on your Kubernetes version and configuration.
+**Note:** Some metrics may not be collected depending on your Kubernetes version and configuration.

 ## Requirements